-Dividends and outlook for 2013 At the Annual General Meeting on 17 April 2013, we will propose a dividend of $\notin 0.60$ per share.
+Dividends and outlook for 2013 At the Annual General Meeting on 17 April 2013, we will propose a dividend of $\epsilon 0.60$ per share.
 This corresponds to a year-on-year increase of approximately 9%.
 The payout ratio for 2012 will thus amount to 53.5%.
-For financial year 2013, we plan to increase the dividend and pay a total of $\notin 1$ /share to our shareholders.
+For financial year 2013, we plan to increase the dividend and pay a total of $\epsilon 1/\text{share}$ to our shareholders.
 This assumes successful completion of the asset swap announced in December 2012, the profits from which we will share with our shareholders.
-On the basis of average own generation from hydropower, we expect EBITDA to amount to approximately $\notin 1$ billion for the financial year 2013.
+On the basis of average own generation from hydropower, we expect EBITDA to amount to approximately $\epsilon 1$ billion for the financial year 2013.